-I set up British Street Food as a line in the sand.
+I set up British Street Food and European Street Food as a line in the sand.
 No going back.
 And we held the first British Street Food Awards in 2010.
 In Ludlow, a farming community with a foodie pedigree.
 We wanted to shake off street food’s reputation for cheap sausages and overfried onions served off rusty metal handcarts.
 We’ve got more three-starred Michelin restaurants than Italy.
 So it was about time we got our street food sorted too.
 And make every single one of us proud to be British.

 The new generation of mobilers have got none of the grit, or the grease, which used to authenticate the whole British street food experience.
 And their ingredients have changed too.
 Where you used to find limp white iceberg, you now find organic lamb’s ear.
 And where once you squeezed on an (unidentified) red sauce, you now find a rich, home-made tomato ketchup.
 That’s actually got tomatoes in it.
 The times are changing.